ananyacodesigns/Notes-App-using-Nodejs/README.md

 2. remove note : node app.js remove --title="[title]" (deletes the note with the title your provide)
 3. list note : node app.js list (lists all notes for you)
 4. read note : node app.js read --title="[title]"

+Don't forget to install all node modules and packages before using